… The days you struggled to get everything done.

 - Using your ring fingers, press firmly but gently for the count of three at small steps along your eye sockets.

-- Continue until you reach the 'dip' just to the outside of your eye socket.
+- Continue until you reach the "dip" just to the outside of your eye socket.
 (This is where the toxins you have massaged from the under-eye area release into your bloodstream.)

-An Ageless Appearance Requires Exceptional Skin Nourishment
+A Beautiful Appearance Requires Exceptional Skin Nourishment

 - Eliminate damaged omega-6 fats from your diet and make sure you use plenty of high quality omega-3 fats in your diet.